leastinformednerd/2024AoC/README.md

 > Almost cracked 1k for part 2.
 Would have been nice but oh well.
 My part 2 solution is very cooked.
 > I did almost cancel it partway through for runtime concerns since I thought of a better solution but this works.
-> That better solution will be included
+> That better solution will be included (if I can be bothered)